WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-We can now use `isSaving` and `hasEdits` to display a spinner when saving is in progress, and grey out the save button when there are no edits:
+We can now use `isSaving` and `hasEdits` to display a spinner when saving is in progress and grey out the save button when there are no edits:

 ```js